temporalio/documentation/docs-src/clusters/how-to-set-up-dual-visibility.md

 #### Update Cluster configuration

-With the primary and secondary Visibility stores set, update the `system.secondaryVisibilityWritingMode` and `system.enableReadFromSecondaryVisibility` configuuration keys in your self-hosted Cluster's dynamic configuration YAML file to enable read and/or write operations to the secondary Visibility store.
+With the primary and secondary stores set, update the `system.secondaryVisibilityWritingMode` and `system.enableReadFromSecondaryVisibility` configuration keys in your self-hosted Cluster's dynamic configuration YAML file to enable read and/or write operations to the secondary Visibility store.

-For example, to enable write operations to both primary and secondary Visibility, but disable reading from secondary, use the following.
+For example, to enable write operations to both primary and secondary stores, but disable reading from the secondary store, use the following.

 ```yaml
 system.secondaryVisibilityWritingMode: